 Different jurisdictions have slight deviations from this approach that must be factored in before making a global social media or technology policy.
-Although surveillance of employees' use of social networking sites by the employer is permitted in Canada, such monitoring must be reasonable and not rise to the level of an invasion of privacy.
-Notably, the Court of Appeal for Ontario recently recognised a common law right of action for invasion of privacy (i.e., intrusion upon seclusion).
+Although surveillance of employees' use of social networking sites by the employer is permitted in Canada, monitoring must be reasonable and not rise to the level of an invasion of privacy.
+Notably, in 2012, the Court of Appeal for Ontario recognised a common law right of action for invasion of privacy (i.e., intrusion upon seclusion).
 In Argentina, Italy and Spain, even in circumstances where monitoring of social media may be permissible, employers are not allowed to monitor its content.
-As a general rule of thumb in the UK and Ireland, monitoring should be proportionate to the business need and its level of intrusiveness on an employee's private life.
+As a general rule of thumb in the United Kingdom and Ireland, monitoring should be proportionate to the business need and its level of intrusiveness on an employee's private life.
 In 2017, the European Court of Human Rights held that employers can monitor employees' emails if the employees are notified in advance.
-Finally, consultation with works councils, worker representatives committees and even health and safety committees may be necessary in various parts of either the promulgation or execution of a social media policy in jurisdictions such as China, France, Germany and the Netherlands.
+Finally, consultation with works councils, worker representative committees and even health and safety committees may be necessary in various parts of either the promulgation or execution of a social media policy in jurisdictions such as China, France, Germany and the Netherlands.

 A somewhat anomalous protection for employees exists under federal labour law in the United States.
 The National Labor Relations Act (NLRA), a statute primarily dealing with unions and unionised workforces, extends protections for those employees engaging in protected concerted activities over their terms and conditions of employment.
 The NLRA has been broadly interpreted by its responsible agency to cover employees' social media use.
 Significantly, from a monitoring perspective, employers must not promulgate or maintain a policy that is perceived to 'chill' employees' exercise of their rights under the NLRA.

-v Discipline and termination
+V Discipline and termination

 The lawful grounds for termination of employment will vary between jurisdictions depending upon the local definitions of gross misconduct, cause or personal reasons.
-Again, social media sites and mobile devices are increasingly playing a role in this key stage of the employment relationship.
+Again, social media sites and mobile devices are increasingly playing a part in this key stage of the employment relationship.
 The central issue for most employers is whether they can terminate the employment for postings made on social media sites about their employer, colleagues, products or customers.
 These types of situations are arising with increasing frequency as participation in social networking becomes more widespread.

 For example, in an unreported case from China that hit the press in December 2012, an air stewardess lost her labour arbitration claim against the airline from which she was dismissed following an internal investigation after it was discovered that she had posted negative comments on her employer's official Weibo page deriding the airline's public announcement about improvements to its food service.
 The labour arbitrator upheld the company's dismissal on the grounds that her comments had greatly damaged the company's reputation.